 Review by Jack Walsh.

 Frank Turner is no stranger to the UK live music scene.
-With a career spanning over two decades, the former frontman of punk band, Million Dead, has carved out a legacy as one of Britain’s most beloved and hard-working songwriters.
+With a career spanning over two decades, the former frontman of the punk band Million Dead has carved out a legacy as one of Britain’s most beloved and hardworking songwriters.
 Blending elements of folk, punk, and rock, Turner’s music thrives on raw honesty and infectious energy.

 Frank Turner & The Sleeping Souls performing at the Manchester Academy, Manchester [Photo Credit: Jack Walsh/ADRENALINE Magazine]